-Scripture identifies Christ as our “Mediator” – that is, one who stands between.
+Scripture identifies Christ as our Mediator – that is, one who stands between.
 1 Tim.
 2:3.
 The Christian attorney has the unique opportunity to enter a person’s life at a time of turmoil.
 Typically this turmoil involves others, a crisis in relationships, rather than only an internal struggle.
 We recognize that the legal issue is often in the broader context of a broken relationship.
-Fighting a legal battle for a client at the cost of their long term well being where relationships are destroyed, may not be best, ultimately.
+Fighting a legal battle for a client at the cost of their long-term well-being where relationships are destroyed, may not be best, ultimately.
 Consequently, we look for creative ways to solve disputes.
 This may involve interposing ourselves as professionals between the parties to bring the opportunity for peaceful, reasoned discussions.
 Or, it may mean bringing in an independent mediator to serve in this role.
 Peacemaking and the healing of relationships is a ministry we take very seriously.

-Christ has identified us as “neighbors” to each other.
-(Luke 10:27 ff.).
-In this remarkable account of the “Good Samaritan”, He pictures us as the helpless victim needing rescue, and calls us to be like the benevolent rescuer.
-Above all our relationships, whether with clients, staff, adverse parties and attorneys, we seek to make our rule the rule of love.
-We recognize both the profound nature of our own need, and the duty and call to help others.
+Christ has identified us as neighbors to each other.
+(Luke 10:27 ff.)
+In the remarkable account of the Good Samaritan, He pictures us as the helpless victim needing rescue and calls us to be like the benevolent rescuer.
+Above all our relationships, whether with clients, staff, adverse parties or attorneys, we seek to make our rule the rule of love.
+We recognize both the profound nature of our own need and the duty and call to help others.
 For, “He is patient with you, not wanting anyone to perish, but everyone to come to repentance.”
-1 Pet.
-3:9.
-We recognize we are imperfect representations of Him on earth, but our pledge is to work to evidence these principles in our professional and personal lives.
+(1 Pet.
+3:9.)
+We recognize we are imperfect representations of Him on Earth, but our pledge is to work to evidence these principles in our professional and personal lives.